 People who consume alcohol to excess might also experience blackouts.
-Blackouts are extremely dangerous episodes where you drink so much that you are unaware of what you were doing.
+Blackouts are incredibly dangerous and possibly harmful episodes in which you drink so much that you are unaware of what you were doing.
 It is unfortunately prevalent for alcoholics to have blackouts.
 To the outside observer (and to themselves) throughout an alcohol blackout, they will be functioning normally, capable of buying items online, drive a motor vehicle, go shopping, and in many cases speak with people directly.
 However, a few days later, once the alcohol has worn off, they won’t recall a single thing they may have done during that blackout period.
-They won’t remember conversations or buying any of those items online.
+They won’t remember interactions or shopping for any of those items online.
 Blackouts are a very concerning aspect of alcohol binge drinking.

 Unfortunately excess alcohol consumption to blackout can, in some situations, result in sexual assaults.
 This is so since people believe they have someone’s consent to sexual activity, due to the fact that it appears the person is in a position to do so.
 However being so drunk, they are not at all in fact in a position to make good decisions whatsoever or give consent.